Seahawks are playing for first place Monday night against Vikings

-So here is what’s on the line for the Seahawks Monday night against Minnesota — win and take over the lead in the NFC West and the number two seed in NFC playoff positioning with a month to play; lose and stay in second in the West and fall to the sixth and last seed in the NFC.
+So here is what’s on the line for the Seahawks on Monday night against Minnesota — win and take over the lead in the NFC West and the No. 2 seed in NFC playoff positioning with a month to play; lose and stay in second in the West and fall to the No. 6 and last seed in the NFC.

 Seems pretty important, eh?

-The stakes were clarified — if not also magnified — by the events of Sunday’s games.
+The stakes were clarified — if not magnified — by the events of Sunday.

-Specifically, San Francisco’s 20-17 loss to Baltimore Sunday on a last-play field goal by Justin Tucker of the Ravens opened the door for the Seahawks to move into first in the NFC West if they can beat the Vikings.
+Specifically, San Francisco’s 20-17 defeat against Baltimore on a last-play field goal by Justin Tucker of the Ravens opened the door for the Seahawks to move into first in the NFC West if they can beat the Vikings.

-That would make Seattle and San Francisco each 10-2, but Seattle would officially be in first due to having the head-to-head tiebreaker thanks to the win in Santa Clara last month (the two teams will play again in Seattle on Dec.
+That would make Seattle and San Francisco each 10-2, but Seattle would officially be in first due to having the head-to-head tiebreaker thanks to the victory in Santa Clara last month (the two teams will play again in Seattle on Dec.
 29 to end the regular season).
-That would also give Seattle the number two spot in the NFC behind only New Orleans, which is also 10-2 but has a win over the Seahawks.
+That would also give Seattle the No. 2 spot in the NFC behind only New Orleans, which also is 10-2 but has a victory over the Seahawks.

-But if the Seahawks lose to the Vikings (sorry, but we’re just covering our bases here) then Seattle would fall behind Minnesota for the final wild card spot in the NFC even though each team would be 9-3 because the Vikings would have the head-to-head tiebreaker.
+But if the Seahawks lose to the Vikings (sorry, but we’re just covering our bases here), then Seattle would fall behind Minnesota for the final wild-card spot in the NFC even though each team would be 9-3 because the Vikings would have the head-to-head tiebreaker.

-And Seattle would fall to sixth also because Green Bay won against the Giants in New York to improve to 9-3 and remain in the lead in the NFC North no matter what the Vikings do — the Packers hold the tiebreaker on Minnesota at the moment due to a win over the Vikings earlier this year (the two teams will play again in Minnesota on Dec.
+And Seattle would fall to sixth also because Green Bay won against the Giants in New York to improve to 9-3 and remain in the lead in the NFC North no matter what the Vikings do — the Packers hold the tiebreaker on Minnesota at the moment due to a victory over the Vikings earlier this year (the two teams will play again in Minnesota on Dec.
 23).

 And the difference in those two fates?
-A bye the first round and hosting a playoff game in the second, or going on the road the first weekend (and as of today, if Seattle were the sixth, that would mean a trip to Green Bay).
+A bye in the first round of the playoffs and at home in the second round, or going on the road the first weekend (and as of today, if Seattle were the No. 6 seed, that would mean a trip to Green Bay).

 Carroll, of course, would use that phrase to describe a no-pads workout in May.

-But this one truly fits the bill — consider further that with a win, Seattle would move into first place at the latest point in a season since winning the division in 2016 (the Seahawks spent the second halves of the last two years looking up at the Los Angeles Rams).
+But this one truly fits the bill — consider further that with a victory Seattle would move into first place at the latest point in a season since winning the division in 2016 (the Seahawks spent the second halves of the past two years looking up at the Los Angeles Rams).

 “It’s going to be a great matchup,’’ Carroll said Saturday.
 “I hope we’re up for it and play like we’re capable.’’

-That’s rarely been a problem in prime time as Seattle is 28-5-1 overall under the lights under Carroll, 9-2 on Monday night and 18-2 in prime time games at home.
-And not that they’ve ever seemed to need any extra anything to add a little extra juice to night games, but the Seahawks are also pulling out a new uniform combination for this one, matching the “action green’’ jerseys they often wear for prime time with blue pants.
+That’s rarely been a problem in prime time as Seattle is 28-5-1 overall under the lights under Carroll, 9-2 on Monday night and 18-2 in prime-time games at home.
+And not that they’ve ever seemed to need any extra anything to add a little extra juice to night games, but the Seahawks are pulling out a new uniform combination for this one, matching the “action green’’ jerseys they often wear for prime time with blue pants.

 But in the Vikings, the Seahawks will get one of their toughest tests of the year.